Tutorial: Running a Marimo Notebook Workspace

 Define the necessary information for your workload:

-- Configure the data source to be mounted to the container.
+• Click “Data & sources” to expand this section and configure the data source to be mounted to the container.
 Here we select the default PVC created for the project.
-The mount path inside the container is set to
+The mount path inside the container is set to /scratch/<runai-project-name>.

-- Lastly, Click on “CREATE WORKLOAD” to submit the workload to the cluster.
+• Finally, click on “CREATE WORSPACE” to submit the workload to the cluster.
+The workspace can take a few minutes to initialise.

 Step 3: Connect to Marimo